muha-0/SLI-Letter-Level/README.md

 - **Ahmed Sameh**

 ## Usage
+- Run SLT.py, you can run starting from the step of loading the model.
 - Make sure your webcam is enabled.
 - Perform a hand gesture corresponding to an English letter.
 - The system will recognize and display the predicted letter.